 ALFF researchers are encouraged to take part in a range of events as part of their PhD, including conferences, workshops and courses.
 The European Phychological Congress (EPC 6) – which hosted ALFF’s first workshop – took place in London in August 2015.
-The next major conference our researchers will have the opportunity of taking part in will be the 11th International Phychological Congress which will take place in Szczecin, Poland from 13 to 19 August 2017.
+More recently our researchers had the opportunity to present their work at the 11th International Phychological Congress which took place in Szczecin, Poland in August 2017.

-Regular, specialised courses are run for ALFF researchers – usually on a 6-monthly basis – at the various universities and research centres of the Consortium.
-These courses, organised by leading experts in their respective scientific field, bring all researchers together in a supportive and collaborative environment.
+Over the last 3 years, ALFF has orgainised specialist courses are run for all researchers – usually on a 6-monthly basis – at the various universities and research centres of the Consortium.
+These courses, organised by leading experts in their respective scientific field, bring our ALFF researchers together in a supportive and collaborative environment.
 The courses cover specialized areas such as algal culturing, systems biology and bioinformatics, regulatory water quality monitoring, and the study of symbiotic interactions with metabolomics.
-So far 3 dedicated ALFF courses have taken place:
+So far 5 dedicated ALFF courses have taken place:

 - Deciphering Symbiotic Interactions with Metabolomics, Friedrich Schiller University, September 2016 – An introduction to metabolite processing – theory, experimental design, sample processing, derivatisation and data analysis.
 Further details of this course are available here